ELELAB/MAVISp_allosigma2_workflow/ensemble_mode/acpsn/allosigma_psn/readme.md

 Collection of scripts for validating mutation-response site predictions identified with Allosigma using PSN path_analysis

 N.B.
 Filtering of Allosigma UP/DOWN predictions must have been performed prior \

 N.B. acPSN must have been constructed prior

+N.B.
+If non-typical residue nomenclature is used in simualation PDB (reference_A.pdb) then those need to be corrected Otherwise the module will not be able to identify them due to differences in nomenclature from the simple mode output. i.e. HSE should be change to HIS

 ## Requirements
 ### Environment